STUDY JAPANESE ONLINE WITH NATIVES HERE

-Have you ever come across a video or image of a Japanese man sleeping in an extremely unimaginable way on a train in Japan?
-In this article we will talk about the Inemuri, the famous Japanese nap.
+Have you ever come across a video or image of a Japanese person sleeping in an extremely unimaginable way on a train in Japan?
+In this article, we will talk about Inemuri, the famous Japanese nap.

-The word Inemuri can refer to any nap taken by Japanese in public places, at work and especially on trains which is very common and frequent.
-Even I've had a chance to try this nap.
+The word Inemuri can refer to any nap taken by Japanese people in public places, at work, and especially on trains, which is very common and frequent.
+I have even had the chance to experience this nap myself.

 The Meaning of Inemuri